 There were a couple of steep hills getting to CT 341, which leads to Kent, and I got to the trailhead there around 9:30.

-I hiked the mile and a half or so from the trailhead to the food store in town and got enough food to make it the three days to either Sheffield or Great Barrington (same distance in opposite directions from the trailhead).
+I hiked the mile and a half or so from the trailhead to the food store in town and got enough food to make it the three days to either Sheffield or Great Barrington (which are the same distance from the trailhead, in opposite directions).
 Conveniently, there was a public park next to the food store, with a weird sculpture and a lone bench.
 I sat down there and organized my resupply into my food bags.
 As I was finishing up, I ran into Smiley, an older hiker who I'd seen a few times before, and who camped at the campsite next to mine last night.
 (Smiley is a former engineer at the Goddard Spaceflight Center.)

-Smiley and I went to The Villager for breakfast; the food there was quite excellent, though service was a tad slow and it took awhile for us to get the check.
+Smiley and I went to The Villager for breakfast; the food there was quite excellent, though service was a tad slow and it took awful long for us to get the check.

 I made it back to the trailhead around 12:40, giving me a town turnaround time of just over three hours, a new record.